gazebosim/sdf_tutorials/param_passing/proposal.md

 attribute `action`.
 The attribute takes in a string and the available actions
 are:

-* `modify`: indicates that the values in the original model are to be modified to the new listed values
-* `replace`: replaces the elements and/or values from the original model to the new provided elements and/or values
 * `add`: adds new elements to the original model
+* `modify`: modifies values and/or attributes of elements.
+This only updates existing elements and does not add or remove them.
-* `remove`: removes (or disables) the elements from the original model
+* `remove`: removes the elements from the original model
+* `replace`: replaces the elements from the original model to the new provided elements

 The `action` attribute must be provided either in the element identifier or in the direct children of the identifier.